Saurav0310/springboot_ecs/README.md

 ## Library Directory Structure

-Shared Libraries have a specific directory structure that tells Jenkins how to load your code and make it available to pipelines.
+'''Shared Libraries have a specific directory structure that tells Jenkins how to load your code and make it available to pipelines.

 Here’s the layout, as defined by the Jenkins documentation: